Beryl oil field

-The Beryl oil field is a major crude oil production field in the UK sector of the northern North Sea, 335 km north east of Aberdeen.
+The Beryl oil field is a major crude oil production field in the UK sector of the northern North Sea, 335 km north east of Aberdeen, Scotland.
 Production of oil started in 1976 and the field is still producing oil and gas (2021).

 The field

 The Beryl oil field is located in Block 9/13a of the UK North Sea.
 It is named after Beryl Solomon wife of Charles Solomon the President of Mobil Europe at the time of the field’s discovery.
 The Beryl field was discovered in May 1972 and is a Triassic and Jurassic sandstone at an average depth of 11,000 feet (3,353 m).
 The reservoir and the fluids have the following characteristics: